All Our Kids Will Face the Mighty Power of Fear

 My sixth-grade son stood on stage to sing a song before the entire middle school for their annual talent show.
 This is no small school.
 It’s an overcrowded populous of around 1500 kids who packed the gymnasium along with who knows how many teachers.
 Three years prior, my daughter did the same thing.

 Both times, I was a hot mess of nerves.
-A heart racing, palm sweating, mess of a mom.
+A heart-racing, palm-sweating, mess of a mom.

 I was terrified either of them would fumble under the weight of such pressure or fail while facing such overwhelming fear or fall hard off the ledge they bravely walked out on alone.
 And let me tell you, neither have had any vocal training whatsoever, nor had either performed in front of an audience before.
 They just like to sing.

-And both times, I watched my kids take those never-rattling steps onto the stage and into the spotlight – full of judgment, full of what ifs, full of risk, facing the possibility of fumbling, failing, falling…
+And both times, I watched my kids take those nerve-rattling steps onto the stage and into the spotlight – full of judgment, full of what ifs, full of risk, facing the possibility of fumbling, failing, falling…

 And my gosh, it’ a wonder they didn’t fumble, fail, or fall.